julelang/manual/src/error-handling/panics.md

 # Panics
 Panics abruptly stop program execution and "abort" it.
 If you're talking about an issue that will cause the program to crash while executing, using panic would be a good choice.
-The panic function is the builtin function.
+The panic function is the built-in function.
 See the [builtin documentations](/std/builtin).

 ::: warning
 Panics are not recoverable.